Table of Contents

 The new FCC captioning regulations apply to:

-• Multichannel Video Programming Distributors (MVPDs) – cable and satellite providers that supply set-top boxes or apps to subscribers.
+- Multichannel Video Programming Distributors (MVPDs) – cable, satellite, and streaming TV providers that supply set-top boxes or apps to subscribers.

 Both groups must meet the rules and will share responsibility for compliance under the Television Decoder Circuitry Act of 1990 and the Communications and Video Accessibility Act (CVAA) of 2010.